manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### Professional High-Powered Bike Parts
 Professional High-Powered versions of the minibike parts, in order to build High-Powered Bikes or other Vehicles.
-I intitially wanted a faster bike especially for Random Gen maps where cities are pretty far from each other., so I did these before knowing how to make fully custom vehicles.
-I was just using them to have a HP minibike.
+I initially wanted a faster bike especially for Random Gen maps where cities are pretty far from each other.
+I did these parts before making this mod, before knowing how to make fully custom vehicles.
+I was then just using them to have a HP minibike.

-Only the Hell Goat bike currently uses them.
+Only the Hell Goat bike currently uses the HP Bike parts.
 The new Loader also has a couple of custom parts, it's engine xml class extends from the bigEngine class below.
-And based on that example, you can use them for other vehicles and make new versions of some of the parts for different types of vehicles.
+Based on those examples, you can use them for other vehicles or make new versions of some of the parts for different types of vehicles.
 I did not yet add any progression gates for being able to craft these items.

 #### ![bigEngine](Icons/bigEngine.png) Big Engine
 A big, robust, and powerful engine for your bigger vehicles.
 It consumes a bit more gas but features a bigger gas tank.
 You can accellerate faster and reach very high speeds, but be careful, it also jumps way higher!